openskies-sh/openskies-sh-articles/content/articles/opensource-remote-id-display-provider-application.md

 These are a complicated set of operations, we will focus on left hand side of the chart: "Display Application" and "Display Provider", these are the two software that users will interact with.
 The "Display Provider" is basically a server that interacts with the DSS and the operators or the service provider.
 This display provider actually queries the network and picks up the flight feeds and direct it to a "Display Application" which could be a website or a App or any screen really.
 The standard makes a distinction between "Display Provider" and "Display Application" and we have now built a open source provider that can be used to Remote ID queries to the network.

-### Flight Blender: ASTM-standards compatible Remote ID operations
+### Flight Blender: ASTM-standards compatible Remote ID Display Provider

 We already have a flight feed aggregator called Flight Blender, you can read the related [article](https://www.openskies.sh/articles/live-airtraffic-aggregation/) introducing it.
-We have now developed a "DSS module" inside Flight Blender.
-This module does the communication with the DSS and processes the queries to show it on Display Applications e.g. [Flight Spotlight](https://flightspotlight.com).
+We have now developed a "Network Remote-ID module" inside Flight Blender.
+This module manages the communication with the DSS and the Service providers.
+These include querying and downloading the data to show it on a "Display Applications" e.g. [Flight Spotlight](https://flightspotlight.com).
 Take a look at the system image below.

 ![Flight Blender Flow](/images/blender-public.png)

 The Remote-ID module at the moment is compatible with the released ASTM standard for network Remote ID, so that you don't have to understand the standard to enable Remote-ID operations, it is done for you.

 ### Get Remote-ID capability